 Benefits of Neighbourhood Watch

-People join Neighbourhood Watch for many different reasons, whether it is to improve safety around their home or to become part of a group and meet new people.
+People join Neighbourhood Watch for many different reasons, whether it is to improve personal safety and security around their home, or to become part of a group and meet new people.
+Neighbourhood Watch also brings communities together that share a sense of responsibility for where they live.
 It is widely regarded that being part of Neighbourhood Watch can:

 - Reduce / prevent local crime and disorder